MZakriya/Expert_To-Do_List/README.md

 Welcome to the **Expert To-Do List App**!
 This application helps you manage your daily tasks efficiently with an intuitive interface, task categorization, priority settings, and a gamified productivity system.

-## 🚀 Features
+## 📌 Features

-- **Add Tasks**: Quickly add new tasks with descriptions, categories, priorities, and due dates.
-- **Edit Tasks**: Modify existing tasks to keep them up to date.
-- **Mark as Completed**: Track progress by marking tasks as done.
-- **Delete Tasks**: Remove unnecessary tasks from your list.
-- **Task Filtering**: View tasks by status, category, or priority.
+- ✅ **Task Management**: Add, edit, complete, and delete tasks easily.
+- 📂 **Task Categorization**: Organize tasks under Work, Personal, Shopping, and Other categories.
+- ⏳ **Priority Levels**: Assign High, Medium, or Low priority to tasks.
-- **Task Notifications**: Get alerts for overdue and upcoming tasks.
+- 🔔 **Task Notifications**: Get alerts for overdue and upcoming tasks.
-- **Gamification**: Earn points for completing tasks and unlock milestones.
+- 🎮 **Gamification**: Earn points for completing tasks and unlock milestones.
-- **Dark Mode**: Toggle between light and dark modes for a comfortable viewing experience.
+- 🌙 **Dark Mode**: Toggle between light and dark themes for a better experience.
-- **Export Tasks**: Download your tasks as a CSV file for record-keeping.
+- 📤 **Export Tasks**: Download your task list as a CSV file.
-- **Motivational Quotes**: Stay inspired with daily quotes and productivity tips.
+- 💡 **Motivational Quotes**: Get daily inspiration to boost productivity.

-## 🛠️ Installation
+## 🛠 Installation

 To run this app locally, follow these steps: